Carondelet, St. Louis: History

-In a 1799 census, Carondelet was described as "two leagues below St. Louis" and having a population of 181 white residents and 3 African slaves.
+Carondelet was described in a 1799 census as: "two leagues below St. Louis", and having a population of 181 white residents and 3 African slaves.

-Carondelet was incorporated in 1832, merged with the first ward of St. Louis under the name of South St. Louis in 1860, and annexed to St. Louis in 1870.
+Carondelet was incorporated in 1832.
+It merged with the first ward of St. Louis under the name of South St. Louis in 1860, and it was annexed to St. Louis in 1870.

 Carondelet is the first foundation of the Sisters of St. Joseph of Carondelet, a Congregation, with French roots, who arrived in America in 1836.

 The community is particularly associated with processing lead from the Southeast Missouri Lead District.
-The affiliation began in the 1840s with the production lead shot shipped in via the St. Louis, Iron Mountain and Southern Railway.
+The affiliation began in the 1840s with the production of lead shot shipped in via the St. Louis, Iron Mountain and Southern Railway.

-In 1873, Susan Blow founded the first continuous, publicly funded kindergarten in the United States, at Carondolet's Des Peres School.
+Susan Blow founded the first continuous, publicly funded kindergarten in the United States, at Carondolet's Des Peres School in 1873.

 During the American Civil War, 32 ironclad gunboats for the Union Army and Navy were produced at the James Buchanan Eads-owned Union Marine Works shipyards, including four of the initial City class ironclads: St. Louis, Carondelet, Pittsburgh, and Louisville.
 The three other City class gunboats (Cairo, Mound City, and Cincinnati) were subcontracted out by Eads and built in Mound City, Illinois.

-From 1870-1930, Hertz Metal Company produced baling wire and also operated a lead smelter.
+Hertz Metal Company produced baling wire and also operated a lead smelter, from 1870 until 1930.
 In 1876 Provident Chemical Works became a world leader in the production of phosphates from its Carondelet Plant in a process that initially involved lead.
-In the 1920s the plant was purchased by Swann Chemical Company, and then in 1935 by Monsanto.
+The plant was purchased by Swann Chemical Company in the 1920s, and then in 1935 by Monsanto.
 The River des Peres was rerouted through the plant in the 1930s as part of a Works Progress Administration project.
 Monsanto spun off the production to Solutia.
-In 2000 it became part of Astaris and then Israel Chemical Limited.
+It became part of Astaris and then Israel Chemical Limited in 2000.
 The plant produces 250 million pounds per year of phosphate and phosphoric acid products.

-Originally, the neighborhood was populated predominantly by French and then later German immigrants.
-Today the neighborhood contains a mixture of industrial uses along the Mississippi River and residential and commercial uses further from the river.
-Because it once existed as an independent village, the neighborhood contains some of the oldest homes in St. Louis.
+The neighborhood originally was populated predominantly by French, and then later German immigrants.
+The neighborhood today contains a mixture of industrial uses along the Mississippi River, and residential and commercial uses away from the river.
+The neighborhood contains some of the oldest homes in St. Louis, because it once existed as an independent village.
 Most of the housing was constructed between 1880 and 1930.
 Housing in the area ranges from modest single-story cottages to apartment buildings, to larger single-family homes.
 Most of the housing is of brick construction.